 |Colorful shrine in front of a private villa in our area.|

 We were getting ready to go out.
-I’d put my Windows smartphone in the back pocket of my jeans shorts.
+I’d put my Windows smartphone in the back pocket of my jean shorts.
 As we often do before we head out in many countries, us old-timers make sure we’ve “checked the tire pressure” (peed) before we leave the house.

-Both of us guzzle iced tea all day especially in hot climates.
-With two cups of coffee and a mug of iced tea before heading out the door and, with the state of toilets in public areas often being set flush (no pun intended) into the floor, requiring some serious crouching which I can hardly do at this time, I’d made sure to go “potty” before leaving the house.
+Both of us guzzle iced tea all day, especially in hot climates.
+With two cups of coffee and a mug of iced tea before heading out the door and, with the state of toilets in public areas often being set flush (no pun intended) into the floor, requiring some serious crouching, which I can hardly do at this time, I’d made sure to go “potty” before leaving the house.